 Too few salespeople give their prospects the opportunity and empowerment to comfortably say no.

 I’ve never, in any sales conversation I’ve been a part of, heard anybody set the expectation of, “If this is a no, can you let me know?”
-It’s always been more like, “here’s what I can do for you, I’m the best, push, push, blah, blah…”
+It’s always been more like, “Here’s what I can do for you, I’m the best, push, push, blah, blah…”

 And I only rarely hear actual qualifying questions to find out if they have anything I actually need.
-Usually, the closest I hear is, “who’s your current fill in the blank provider?” being shouted at me at Walmart.
+Usually, the closest I hear is, “Who’s your current (fill in the blank) provider?” being shouted at me at Walmart.

-Which isn’t their fault necessarily.
+I suppose this isn’t their fault necessarily.
 That’s how most of them are trained to sell.

 The issue is that it doesn’t create an environment that makes it easy or comfortable for people like me to say no.

-BUT, that’s no excuse.
+But, that’s no excuse.
 No matter how pushy a salesperson may seem, no matter how much I want to avoid outright rejecting somebody, the alternative is worse.
 I know that now.